 IAPSO Standard Seawater is now only available in bottles.
-These notes are given for both ampoules and bottles as the ampoules were phased out during 2002 and some will still be in use.
+The ampoules were phased out during 2002 and should not still be in use.

 - To open bottle simply remove metal crimp cap and take out stopper